skyzyx/resume/resumes/ryanparman-cloud-devops-sre.md

 ## Summary

-Ryan Parman is a cloud-native engineering leader with over 25 years of experience, who specializes in technical leadership, software development, site reliability engineering, and cybersecurity for the modern web.
+Ryan Parman is a cloud-native engineering leader, who specializes in technical leadership, software development, site reliability engineering, and cybersecurity for the modern web.
 Excels at listening, adapting, and driving continuous improvement.

-Delivers exceptional work, builds impactful solutions, and elevates team performance.
+Small business owner, two-time startup founder, and creator of two open-source projects with millions of users each.
+Ryan has a proven track record of building high-quality software, delivering impactful solutions, and elevating team performance.

 ## Work Experience

 Older roles are truncated for brevity.
 If interested, details can be found [on GitHub](https://github.com/skyzyx/resume/blob/master/ryanparman-previously.md).

 ### [McGraw Hill] — Remote (since COVID), previously Seattle, WA

+> McGraw Hill is a _learning science_ company which produces textbooks, digital learning tools, and adaptive technology to enhance learning.
+It is one of the “big three” educational publishers in the U.S, and was acquired by Platinum Equity 2021.

 #### Principal Engineer, Cloud Center of Excellence (January 2024—October 2024)